MURBUL-STUDIO/windowssetupsdll/README.md

 # windowssetupsdll
-Its safe dll file for Mwe.exe!!
+Its safe dll file for S.W.64
-S.W.64